Barca, I love you more and more every day.

 Because we wanted to show them traditional tapas, we went to Tapas 24 for dinner and it was PACKED.
 A Thursday night at 9:00pm and there was probably a 45 minute wait.
 It was crazy.
 I thought we were on the earlier side but apparently not.
 We met up with one of Annie's best friends from home who is studying in Barcelona and her roommates here.
 While waiting in line, we got a pitcher of sangria (the best) and talked which made the time fly by.
 We ordered the traditional patatas bravas, bread with tomato and olive oil, korean beef lettuce wraps, croquettes, lamb kebabs, bikinis (jamon & queso).
 We then took the metro to Ovella Negra, a huge bar where literally every college kid visiting went before the festivals were going on later that night.
 It kind of looks like a huge beer hall and there are wooden tables everywhere and people order jugs of beer and sangria.
 We hung out there for a few hours and we were able to introduce Annie and Snewt to a bunch of our friends from studying abroad.
 Literally everyone's friends were in town this weekend so it was fun meeting so many different people who are studying in Florence, Madrid, Rome, Dublin, London and others.
 From there we went to Razzmatazz, a huge venue where Abroad Fest was that night.

 On Friday, we slept in til about 11am before forcing ourselves up to "seize the day".
 We wanted to try a new brunch place and I had seen Federal Cafe all over the different Barcelona food Instagrams and had been dying to try it.
 It definitely lived up to the hype.
 I ordered two fried eggs with pesto and it was amazing.
 I also had a soy milk cappuccino (I'm obsessed).
 It was such a beautiful day so we sat there for a while (mostly because the service was slow) before heading out to explore.
 We wanted to show them the beach because 1) it was so nice out and 2) London is a little landlocked.
 We walked all the way down to the beach and hung out there for awhile along the boardwalk.
 We then walked along the beach and stopped at Surfhouse where Liz and I went a few weeks ago to get drinks.
 I love that place.
 We then walked back up Las Ramblas to show them the Boqueria and the Gothic Quarter area before heading back to Gracia.
+It was such a fast weekend but I feel like we fit so much into it which I am happy about.
+Being able to show my friends our favorite places was my favorite part about the weekend.
+After seeI can't believe that we are already going to see them in a few days in Dublin for St. Patrick's Day weekend.
+Everyone and their mom is going to be there.
+I'm pumpedddddddddd.

 Check out the EATS, DRINKS, & FINDS pages!
 Updated pictures for ya